wpengine/hwptoolkit/examples/next/custom-sitemap-apollo/README.md

     │   └── database.sql                       # WordPress database including all demo data for the example
     └── uploads.zip                            # WordPress content to be used by wp-env
 ```

+## Important notes

+- If you're intending to use this example with your own WordPress instance, make sure to uncheck the `Discourage search engines from indexing this site` checkbox under `Settings -> Reading` in the WordPress admin.
+- If the XML sitemap feature in Yoast SEO is enabled, it will disable the native WordPress sitemap.
+To run this example, you must disable Yoast SEO's XML sitemap feature.

 ## Running the example with wp-env